Surnames: Bainbridge to Burnip

 Bates was a much more numerous name than all the Batty and Baty variants combined in 1881.
 There were 19,403 people in Great Britain called Bates in 1881, however only 374 lived in Northumberland and 517 lived in Durham.
 Yorkshire was home to 2,040 people called Bates and Lancashire a home to 1,882 with significant numbers spread across the rest of country.

-Listed as a Guppy farmers’ surname peculiar to Cumberland and Westmorland.
+Listed as a Guppy surname peculiar to Cumberland and Westmorland.
 In Great Britain it is still most common in Cumbria and especially in the Borders area north of Carlisle as well as in Northumberland.
-However its is significant in Northern Ireland too and is found across Scotland where it likely originated.
+However, it is significant in Northern Ireland too and found across Scotland where it likely originated.
 The Beaty surname is a variant and in England also primarily associated with Cumbria.
 Like the surnames Baty and Batey (see above), they are pet forms of Bate, a shortened form of Bartholomew.

-An old surname that derives from the historic manor of Belasis near Billingham, which was a seat of the Belasis, Lambton and Eden families.
-Belasis is a Norman-French name meaning beautiful seat and it is likely that the surname came about shortly after the place was named.
-Rowland de Belasis, identified by his place of origin was the first holder of the surname and was a Knight of the Bishop of Durham who lived at nearby Cowpen Bewley around 1264.
+An old surname (which also often occurs in the form Belasyse) derives from the historic manor of Belasis near Billingham, which was a seat of the Belasis, Lambton and Eden families.
+Belasis is a Norman-French name meaning ‘beautiful seat’ and it is likely that the surname came about shortly after the place was named.
+Rowland de Belasis, identified by his place of origin was the first holder of the surname and was a knight of the Bishop of Durham who lived at nearby Cowpen Bewley around 1264.

-Later, Belasis passed into the hands of Durham Cathedral, but the Belasis family continued their association with the area.
-Between 1270 and 1280, a John De Belasis held land around Wolviston and there is a tradition that he exchanged part of Belasis for territory at Henknowle near Bishop Auckland.
+Later, Belasis passed into the hands of Durham Cathedral priory, but the Belasis family continued their association with the area.
+Between 1270 and 1280, a John De Belasis held land around Wolviston and there is a tradition that he exchanged part of Belasis for territory at Henknowle near Bishop Auckland: